Guide to Building a Droid at Disney World (Droid Depot)

 To build your own droid, you need to go to Disney’s Hollywood Studios and head over to the Star Wars Galaxy’s Edge and then into the Black Spire Outpost.

-Unless you are fluent in Aurebesh, the language of the planet Batuu, you may not be able to read the signs directing you to the build station, so it’s probably better for you to check the map on your My Disney Experience to get there.
-As you get close you will see droids and droid parts to let you know your in the right place.
+Unless you are fluent in Aurebesh, the language of the planet Batuu, you may not be able to read the signs directing you to the build station.
+Trust us, we walked right past Droid Depot numerous times before realizing that’s what it was!

 How much does it cost to build a droid at Disney World?